stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/cis-x.md

-!!!
-Warning
-    cis-X is an upcoming St. Jude Cloud tool and is not yet publicly available.
-    See [cis-X on St. Jude Research][zhang-lab] for more information.

 |                       |                                            |
 |-----------------------|--------------------------------------------|
 | **Authors**           | Yu Liu, Chunliang Li, Shuhong Shen         |
 | **Publication**       | N/A (not published)                        |
 | **Technical Support** | [Contact Us](https://stjude.cloud/contact) |

+## Overview

 Activating regular variants usually cause the cis-activation of target genes.
 To find cis-activated genes, allelic specific/imbalance expressions (ASE) and outlier high expression (OHE) signals are used.
 Variants in the same topologically associated domains with the candidates can then be searched, including structural variants (SV), copy number aberrations (CNA), and single nucleotide variations (SNV) and insertion/deletions (indel).

 A transcription factor binding analysis is also done, using motifs from [HOCOMOCO] v10 models.

 cis-X currently only works with hg19 (GRCh37).

 [HOCOMOCO]: http://hocomoco11.autosome.ru/
 [zhang-lab]: https://www.stjuderesearch.org/site/lab/zhang/cis-x

-## Overview
+## Inputs

-<h3 id="inputs">Inputs</h3>

 | Name                         | Type      | Description                                                                                     | Example        |
 |------------------------------|-----------|-------------------------------------------------------------------------------------------------|----------------|